gunnar0022/my-yomitan-setup/README.md

 - Click **Add → Add: Basic** and name it **Yomitan**.
 - Select your note type and click **Fields**.
 - Add these fields _exactly_ as listed below:
+- Note: After you add a field, you might get a warning telling you you'll have to restart Anki for the changes to save.
+Just hit okay and keep going.

 > ![Anki fields setup example](yomitan-fields.png)